Ask AI

 Output

-• Found data page: A variable that will hold the collection of data records retrieved from the database, structured as a page.
+• Found data page: A variable that will store the retrieved page of data entries.
 By default, this variable is named FOUND_DATA.

 Execution Flow